 You don’t necessarily have to have the most expensive equipment to be a gaming streamer.
 Indeed, there are a growing number of gaming laptops on the market for under $1500.
 But you will need some essential items to achieve a quality stream.

 Your biggest investment here will be a gaming system.
 You need to make sure the graphics and hard drive specifications are sufficient not just to run the games you intend to feature.
 It also has to be able to cope with recording your stream at the same time.
 You’ll be looking for a setup with a CPU featuring around 6-8 cores.
-The lower the cores, the higher the likelihood for a lag in your stream.
+The lower the cores, the higher the likelihood of a lag in your stream.
+You can also go with a strong game server to fulfil your demands.
 Aside from your computer, you’ll need a USB microphone for your stream commentary.
 You don’t have to get a green screen to film yourself immediately — you can invest here later down the line.

 Your primary software is likely to be your streaming service.
 This is the tool that allows you to broadcast your gaming to your chosen platform.
 Many streamers still choose to use Open Broadcaster Software Studio (OBS) as it is a generally reliable tool.
 It also happens to be free, which is great when you’re just starting out.
 However, if you’re planning to be ambitious with effects and overlays in your stream, you might also want to consider graphics editing software like Photoshop or GIMP.